Faculty Leaders

 Dr. Dow-Fleisner earned a PhD in social work from Boston College, a MA in child development with a clinical developmental psychology focus from Tufts University, and an honors BA in psychology and a BSc in Child Development from Colby-Sawyer College.

 Barbara LeeDr.
-Barbara Lee is an Assistant Professor in the School of Social Work at the University of British Columbia in Vancouver, BC and Director of the CSSCF.
+Barbara Lee is an Assistant Professor in the School of Social Work at the University of British Columbia in Vancouver, BC, Director of the CSSCF, and a Knowledge Exchange and Mobilization Scholar.

 She was the 2016 recipient of the Council of Social Work Education (CSWE) Transforming Child Welfare Dissertation Award for her research entitled “Examining child welfare outcomes for Asian-Canadian children and families: A mixed methods study”.
 Her research interests include racial disparities and racial disproportionality in child welfare and social services, cross-cultural social work, evidence-informed policies and practices, and the use of simulation in social work education and training in working with children, youth, and families.